 In 2014, the Chesapeake Bay Program adopted a goal to reduce pollution loads and achieve the water quality necessary to protect human health and support the region’s underwater resources.

 The amount of phosphorus delivered to the Chesapeake Bay can change dramatically from year to year and is influenced by changes in land use, land management and river flow.
-This complicates our efforts to determine trends in phosphorus loads over time.
+This complicates our efforts to determine trends in nitrogen loads over time.

 Scientists use the following information to estimate phosphorus loads to the Chesapeake Bay: